 Chinese Herbs for Depression

-Many studies suggest that acupuncture has the most immediate effect and may be the treatment of choice for depression and anxiety, especially when combined with psychotherapy or drug therapy.
-According to the World Health Organization, acupuncture has been proved through controlled trials, to be an effective treatment for depression (2).
-Another study shows that people with severe depression who received acupuncture treatment saw their level of depression decline more than people who received usual care in Western medicine.
-The benefits of acupuncture treatment can last as long as 12 months.
+According to the World Health Organization, acupuncture has been proved through controlled trials, is effective for depression (2).
+Another study shows that people with severe depression who received acupuncture saw their level of depression decline more than people who received usual care.
+The benefits of acupuncture can last as long as 12 months.